How to Wash and Care for Your Swimsuit

 Bearing the brunt of chlorine, salt, sweat, and sun, swimsuits face a tidal wave of potential fabric-destroyers every summer.
 And since they're made to fit like a glove, even a little bit of loosening can leave them all but unwearable.
-Stay ahead of damage by heeding a few expert care tips from Pamela Spencer, founder and designer of UK-based swimwear line, Bahimi beachwear.
+Stay ahead of damage and learn how to wash swimsuits by heeding a few expert care tips from Pamela Spencer, founder and designer of UK-based swimwear line Bahimi beachwear.

 The stretchy fabrics commonly used in swimwear—like nylon and spandex—can lose their elasticity and become pilled with extended exposure to chlorine or salt.
-To combat this effect, find the nearest shower and take a quick rinse right after exiting the ocean or pool, Spencer suggests: "This helps neutralize the suit's material and maintain its quality, particularly when you won't have a chance to fully clean it until a few hours later."
+To combat this effect, find the nearest shower and take a quick rinse right after exiting the ocean or pool.
+"This helps neutralize the suit's material and maintain its quality, particularly when you won't have a chance to fully clean it until a few hours later," says Spencer.

 Hand Wash It

-Like lingerie, swimsuits should generally be hand-washed, Spencer says.
+Like delicate undergarments, swimsuits should generally be hand washed, Spencer says.
 That way, you can control the temperature of the water and ensure delicate parts like straps aren't ripped or snagged.
 And contrary to popular belief, you should clean a suit after every wear—even if you didn't go swimming.
 UV rays, sweat, and certain SPF products can degrade its fabric and cause discoloration over time.
 Use tepid water and a mild detergent, then rinse thoroughly.
-"Avoid soaking or wringing the suit," Spencer says, "to keep its shape intact, and always lay flat to dry, as opposed to line- or machine-drying."
+"Avoid soaking or wringing the suit to keep its shape intact, and always lay flat to dry, as opposed to line- or machine-drying," says Spencer.

 Know When to Replace It